This post contains affiliate links. Please read our disclosure HERE.

 Ingredients

-- 1/2 cup (60g) whole wheat (freshly milled*hard white wheat berries or store bought whole wheat flour)
+- ½ cup 60g whole wheat (freshly milled*soft white wheat berries or store bought whole wheat flour)

-- In a large mixing bowl, cream together the butter or coconut oil, brown sugar, and vanilla extract using a stand mixer with a paddle attachment.
-Mix until light and fluffy.
+- In a large mixing bowl, use a stand mixer with a paddle attachment to cream together the butter or coconut oil, granulated sugar (I use granulated sugar cane, but any granulated sugar will work), lemon, almond, and vanilla extract until light and fluffy.

 - Add the sourdough starter discard to the butter mixture.
 Mix well to combine all the wet ingredients.